erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### Use the system time

 One suggested trick is to use `os:system_time(microseconds)` to get a number.
-The trick has some pecularities:
+The trick has some peculiarities:
 * When called repeatedly you might get the same number several times.
 * The resolution is system dependent, so on some systems you get the same number even more several times.